 The photo’s below show the contents in finer detail.

-The photo above shows the audio transformers, speaker cable connection plates, EHT supplies, voltage regulator, plug pak,connection terminals etc cable and balance resistors.
+The photo above shows the audio transformers (single transformer version), speaker cable connection plates, assembled EHT supplies, assembled voltage regulator, plug pak,connection terminals etc cable and balance resistors.

 Above - Panel components, showing stators pre-assembled in support panel,